Tom Steyer: Philanthropy

 In 2006, Steyer and his wife, Kat Taylor, founded OneRoof, Inc., a B Corp and social enterprise business designed to bring broadband connectivity, computer literacy, and employment skills via OneRoof Internet Centers to small rural towns in rural India and Mexico.
+Neither Steyer nor Taylor remain with the organization.

 In 2007, Steyer and Taylor founded Beneficial State Bank, a community development bank, for the purpose of providing commercial banking services to underserved Bay Area businesses, nonprofits, and individuals, with operations now in California, Oregon, and Washington.
 Its stock ownership is entirely held by a foundation such that all profits are reinvested in local communities.

 Steyer and Taylor put up $22.5 million to start the bank and create the One PacificCoast Foundation to engage in charitable and educational activities, provide lending support, investments, and other services for disadvantaged communities and community service organizations in California.

 In August 2010, Steyer and his wife signed onto The Giving Pledge, an initiative of Bill Gates and Warren Buffett.
+In 2011 Steyer founded Advanced Energy Economy, an energy research and lobbying group with Hemant Taneja, an Indian-born American venture capitalist.
+Neither Steyer nor Taneja remains with the organization.

 Steyer and Taylor created the TomKat Ranch in Pescadero, California, near Half Moon Bay.
 The ranch is meant to research and demonstrate a sustainable way of doing agriculture.
 The ranch's activities include underwriting healthy food programs and co-producing an independent film, La Mission, starring Benjamin Bratt, about San Francisco's Mission neighborhood.
 Around 2011, Steyer joined the board of Next Generation, a nonprofit intending to tackle children's issues and the environment.
 In 2013, Steyer founded NextGen Climate, an environmental advocacy nonprofit and political action committee.

 In August 2015, Steyer launched the Fair Shake Commission on Income Inequality and Middle Class Opportunity, which was intended to advocate policies for promoting income equality.